 Challenges and limitations

-The good news is that Hisense has officially become the first brand to bring RGB Mini-LED technology to Canadian consumers, setting a new benchmark for what’s possible in home entertainment.
+Hisense has officially become the first brand to bring RGB Mini-LED TVs to Canada, setting a new benchmark for what’s possible in-home entertainment.
 The new Hisense UX Series TVs (116UX and 100UX) are now available at Best Buy Canada.

 Because this is truly next-gen tech (and in very large sizes for now), it’s especially suited for viewers who want a premium home-theatre experience in a room that can handle a large screen.